Using a two-pass herbicide program to fight tough weeds, helps fields start clean and stay clean throughout the growing season.

 One of the best ways to manage weeds and prevent development of herbicide-resistant weeds is to keep fields clean and weed-free throughout the entire growing season.
 This is an integral part of an integrated weed management program.

-“Clean fields are weed-free fields,” said Frank Rittemann, selective corn herbicides product manager at Bayer.
+“Part of a clean fields is excellent weed control,” said Frank Rittemann, selective corn herbicides product manager at Bayer.
 “Using a two-pass herbicide program with multiple sites of action is essential for fields to start clean and stay clean.”

 Start with clean fields